theo-moret/FirstOrderOptim/readme.md

 # First-Order-Optim

-A minimal, **NumPy-only** playground for first-order optimisation algorithms
-(SGD, Momentum, Nesterov, AdaGrad … and more on the way).
+A minimal, **NumPy-only** playground for first-order optimisation algorithms (SGD, Momentum, Nesterov, AdaGrad … and more soon).

-The code is deliberately small and self-contained so you can read every line, tweak the maths, and run quick experiments in a notebook.
+The code is deliberately small and self-contained so you can read every line, and run quick experiments in a notebook.

 ---